aurelia-marchand/payMyBuddy/README.md

 When the application is run for the first time, the tables will be created automatically using Spring Boot and Spring Data,
 so there is no need to execute the commands provided in the sql file named schema.sql.
-However, before running the integration tests, you will have to create the database with the commands provided in the
+However, before running the integration tests, you will have to create the database with the following commands :
+CREATE DATABASE pay_my_buddy_test CHARACTER SET utf8;
+USE pay_my_buddy_test;
-create_db.sql file, the data.sql insertion file found in the resources folder of the tests will be executed automatically
+The data.sql insertion file found in the resources folder of the tests will be executed automatically
 at launch integration tests.
+If you want to create the tables before running the application you can run the commands in the create-db.sql file in the resources folder
+(as well as for the tests)

 # Running App